addankisrinivas/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched for any file that had the string "tor" in it and discovered what looks like the user "employee" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2024-11-08T22:27:19.7259964Z`.
-These events began at `2024-11-08T22:14:48.6065231Z`.
+Searched the DeviceFileEvents table for ANY file that had the string “tor” in it and discovered what looks like the user “firstuser” downloaded a Tor installer, and did something that resulted in many Tor-related files being copied to the desktop and the creation of a file called `tor-shopping-list.txt` on the desktop at `2025-02-16T23:39:25.7705396Z`.
+These events began at  `2025-02-16T23:23:54.7864951Z`.

 **Query used to locate events:**